RobinNoiret/CESI_CPIA2_POO-GAME_OF_LIFE/README.md

-# Jeu de la Vie - Projet de Simulation d'Automate Cellulaire en C++
+# Game of Life - Cellular Automaton Simulation Project in C++

-## 📝 Description du Projet
+## 📝 Project Description
-Implémentation du célèbre "Jeu de la Vie" de John Conway en C++.
-Ce projet vise à créer une simulation d'automate cellulaire avec deux modes d'exécution différents, permettant d'observer l'évolution de cellules selon des règles prédéfinies.
+Implementation of John Conway's famous "Game of Life" in C++.
+This project aims to create a cellular automaton simulation with two different execution modes, allowing observation of cell evolution according to predefined rules.

-## 🎯 Objectifs
+## 🎯 Objectives
-- Développer une architecture orientée objet en C++
+- Develop an object-oriented architecture in C++
-- Implémenter deux interfaces utilisateur distinctes (console et graphique)
+- Implement two distinct user interfaces (console and graphical)
-- Gérer la persistance des données (lecture/écriture de fichiers)
-- Créer une simulation paramétrable et performante
+- Manage data persistence (file reading/writing)
+- Create a configurable and efficient simulation

+## 💻 Solution Location
+The solution can be found in the `sandbox` folder.

-## 🔨 Fonctionnalités à Implémenter
+## 🔨 Features to Implement

-### Mode Console :
+### Console Mode:
-- Lecture de l'état initial depuis un fichier
+- Reading initial state from a file
-- Génération des n premières itérations
+- Generation of the first n iterations
-- Export des résultats dans des fichiers séparés

-### Mode Graphique :
+- Export results to separate files

+### Graphical Mode:
-- Interface utilisateur avec grille interactive
+- User interface with interactive grid
+- Configurable simulation
-- Simulation paramétrable
+- Evolution display
-- Affichage de l'évolution

-## 📋 Spécifications Techniques
+## 📋 Technical Specifications
-- Langage : C++
+- Language: C++
-- Interface Graphique : SFML
+- Graphical Interface: SFML
-- Format des données : Fichiers texte avec format spécifique
-- Architecture : Orientée objet
+- Data Format: Text files with specific format
+- Architecture: Object-oriented